sTomerG/.github/profile/README.md

 Welcome to the official Woonstad Rotterdam GitHub repository.

-This organization hosts open-source projects developed by Woonstad Rotterdam and intended for collaboration with other social housing organizations across the Netherlands.
+This organization hosts open-source projects developed by Woonstad Rotterdam and is intended for collaboration with other social housing organizations across the Netherlands.

 Also make sure to check out our 🤗 [Hugging Face page](https://huggingface.co/woonstadrotterdam).